epadam/Machine-Learning-Tutorial-Demo-Resources/Production_Level_Machine_Learning.md

 Let's follow the steps beflow to build a machine learning service on GCP.

-1. Data preprocessing
+1. Data Acquisition and ETL Process (Fetch data from internet )

+Kafka, Spark

-2. Model Training and Tracking using mlflow
+2. Data Validation/Data Annotation and Store.

+Let's use labeling tools

+3. Data preprocessing/model training and tracking

+Here the most convinient way is Jupyter Notebook

+We can use MLflow to evaluate our model.

-3. Model Evalution and explaination
+4. Model Evalution and explaination

+Here we can use Manifold, SHAP for explaniation

-4. Model Development and Monitoring
+5. Model Development

+Let's convert our model to the format we want for serving

+6. Model performance monitoring

+What can be monitored from our model?

+Let's use Elasticsearch APM to monitor our model